-- 109. The daily cost per beneficiary, an important benchmark for WFP, corresponds to the cost per ration for food transfers and the cost of daily entitlements for CBTs.
-It depends mainly on the operational environment and the type and duration of assistance.
-Because WFP focuses on the most vulnerable population groups, its crisis-response activities are implemented primarily in areas affected by conflict, failed harvests or other shocks.
-Such shocks drive up the cost of providing assistance, largely because of limited access during rainy seasons or periods of insecurity or because of seasonal price increases.
-While the composition, nutritional value and cost of an in-kind ration vary depending on the setting and the intended results, the nutritional quality of rations has generally improved, with more specialized nutritious foods (SNFs) being distributed.
-Interventions that address micronutrient deficiencies with SNFs and, more generally, that aim to improve the diversity and quality of dietary assistance are more costly than traditional rations. - 110.
-The average daily cost per beneficiary reflects the estimated budgeted amount that can be attributed to a daily food basket or CBT designed to achieve programme objectives.
+- 111. The average daily cost per beneficiary reflects the estimated budgeted amount that can be attributed to a daily food basket or CBT designed to achieve programme objectives.
 With projected operational requirements designed to deliver 31.7 billion rations, the budgeted average daily cost per beneficiary for 2022 is USD 0.38 (see table III.7).
-This weighted-average global figure reflects a range of activities with different average expected daily costs per beneficiary, such as school feeding (USD 0.25), nutrition activities (USD 0.34) and unconditional resource transfers (USD 0.39), the last of which constitute more than 67 percent of all WFP daily transfers. - 111.
-The main component of the daily cost per beneficiary is the cost of the transfer itself, which in 2022 is expected to constitute an average of 84 percent of the total cost, the implementation cost and other operating costs.
-As a result, the ration size and type of commodities used in food transfers and the transfer value of CBTs are the main factors driving the daily cost per beneficiary. - 112.
+This weighted-average global figure reflects a range of activities with different average expected daily costs per beneficiary, such as school feeding (USD 0.25), nutrition activities (USD 0.34) and unconditional resource transfers (USD 0.39), the last of which constitute more than 67 percent of all WFP daily transfers. - 112.
+The main component of the daily cost per beneficiary is the cost of the transfer itself, which in 2022 is expected to constitute an average of 84 percent of the total cost.
+As a result, the ration size and type of commodities used in food transfers and the transfer value of CBTs are the main factors driving the daily cost per beneficiary. - 113.
 WFP's operational requirements for 2022 are based on 20.5 billion food rations and 11.2 billion food ration equivalents in the form of CBTs.
 The budgeted daily average cost per beneficiary is USD 0.34 for food and USD 0.46 for CBTs.
 Because of the importance of the transfer share in the overall cost, CBTs generally have higher overall costs than in-kind food rations.
 This could be due to prevailing market conditions or because multi-purpose cash transfers cover more needs than food baskets do.
 It is also because CBT cost per beneficiary remains the same for all beneficiaries who receive CBTs in connection with a specific activity, while the total transfer cost of in-kind food per beneficiary decreases as the number of beneficiaries grows, owing to WFP supply chain practices and related economies of scale.
-However, efficiency gains in implementation and other costs for both modalities can be made, depending on the situation and nature of the operation, because WFP's systems and operations are designed to benefit as much as possible from economies of scale. - 113.
+However, efficiency gains in implementation and other costs for both modalities can be made, depending on the situation and nature of the operation, because WFP's systems and operations are designed to benefit as much as possible from economies of scale. - 114.
 Daily cost per beneficiary is calculated for food and cash-based transfers but not for the operational requirements of capacity strengthening and service delivery.